You are currently browsing the monthly archive for September 2010.

 When you are working off campus, UVM requires a VPN (Virtual Private Network) connection to secure access to many on-campus computing resources, like the CHWB Share folders or the PnC electronic health record system.
 The VPN encrypts everything between here and there so that passwords, protected health information and other important data stays in the right hands.

-Luckily, there is a new way of doing things.
-The next time you need to make a VPN connection, just open a web browser–like Firefox or Internet Explorer–and go here:
+The next time you need to make a VPN connection, just open a web browser–like Firefox or Chrome–and go here:

 After logging on with your NetID and password you’ll be prompted to install the “Cisco AnyConnect VPN Client” on your computer.

 After the AnyConnect client is installed, just sign in at https://sslvpn.uvm.edu to fire up a VPN session.
 It’s pretty easy.

 VPN stands for “Virtual Private Network.”
 When you connect to UVM with a VPN client, you are basically creating a tunnel between your computer and the resources you are connecting to.
 Even though a VPN uses a very public network (the internet) to make this connection, the data streams are protected in such a way that they might as well be travelling through a single, highly secure, dedicated wire.
 Virtually like using your own private network.